symfony/symfony-docs/book/routing.rst

 The path defined by the ``blog_show`` route acts like ``/blog/*`` where the wildcard is given the name ``slug``.
 For the URL ``/blog/my-blog-post``, the ``slug`` variable gets a value of ``my-blog-post``, which is available for you to use in your controller (keep reading).
+The ``blog_show`` is the internal name of the route, which doesn't have any meaning yet and just needs to be unique.
+Later, you'll use it to generate URLs.

 The ``_controller`` parameter is a special key that tells Symfony which controller should be executed when a URL matches this route.
 The ``_controller`` string